 About Us

-A-Mark Foundation is a 501(c)(3) nonprofit incorporated in 1997.
+A-Mark Foundation is a nonpartisan 501(c)(3) nonprofit incorporated in 1997.
 Initially, A-Mark Foundation made grants to various organizations, including ProCon.org, a website used by an estimated 20 million people annually.
 ProCon.org was acquired by Britannica.com in August 2020.
 The Foundation also published unbiased research on a variety of topics, which can now be accessed in our Previous Content section.

 Our board